• Home |

 Training

 I've chosen to separate training from the competition and target shooting section below for a very specific reason: self-defense training.
+If you're choosing to train specifically to deal with a life-threatening scenario, there are some additional considerations.

-However, when it comes to training for self-defense, I think it's absolutely vital to practice and train with something that matches your carry ammo in terms of recoil.
+Namely, the weight and velocity of your bullet of choice; I think it's vital to practice and train with something that matches your carry ammo regarding recoil.

 Competition/Target Shooting